PabloMansanet/HierophantMod/mechanics.md

    * Play the highest cost card among the top X (X+1) cards of your draw pile.

 ## Repentance (cost 1 skill, uncommon)
-   * Exhaust (no exhaust) Gain Piety equal to twice the piety lost this combat.
+   * Exhaust (no exhaust) Gain Piety equal to three times the piety lost this combat.

 ## Secret Stash (cost 1 skill, uncommon)
    * Ethereal.
 Hoard 14 (20).